-To see the effect of printing on your images, you can preview, or soft-proof, your images via the printer profile.
-Assuming you are working with a calibrated monitor, this will help you assess whether the edits on images are within the capabilities of the printer or whether you can adjust the colours to suit the printer.
-We have provided profiles for all our page and cover stocks.
+To see the effect of printing on your images, you can preview, or soft-proof, your images via the soft proof profiles provided here.
+Assuming you are working with a calibrated monitor, this will help you assess whether the edits on images are within the capabilities of the printer or whether you can adjust the colours to suit the printer and your chosen page stock.

 How to install and use the Momento soft-proof profiles:

 - Extract the contents of the ZIP file

 - Windows: Right-click on the ICC file and select Install